Academic Affairs refers to:

 - Obtain a memo from the department head acknowledging the course has been reviewed at the department level and approving the course to advance to APC.

-You will be notified of APC's decision by your departmental representative or Fernando.
+You will be notified of APC's decision by your departmental representative or Michelle.
 Please plan for course approval to take some additional time beyond the meeting.
 For example, if the syllabus needs minor revision, it may not be approved until it is resubmitted and the committee has time to review and vote on it.

 These documents are relevant to the standards we expect our students to meet.
 There are documents for identifying students in professional preparation programs who are outstanding and the process for alerting program coordinators to their exemplary performance.
 There are also documents relevant to identifying students in professional preparation programs who are not performing at an acceptable level.
 There are forms that provide a process for alerting program coordinators to a students' difficulties and that establish a plan for assisting the student with improving performance.